rddunphy/texwc/README.md

 ## Options
 The following options can be specified to modify the behaviour of the script:
 * `-h`/`--help`: Print help message with usage information.
-* `--plain`: Print in plain text, without formatting by ANSI escape sequences.
+* `-i`/`--init`: Initialise directory with a default config file containing all `.tex` files in this directory.
 * `-p`/`--print-text`: Print output of `detex` instead of word count.
 This can be useful to ensure that the correct text is included in the word count, e.g. that the right environments are being ignored.
+* `--plain`: Print in plain text, without formatting by ANSI escape sequences.

 ## Config file
-The texwc config file contains a JSON object representing configuration options.
-Automatic generation of config files is coming.
+A texwc config file contains a JSON object representing configuration options.

 JSON fields in a config file:
 * `"files"` (required): a list of relative `.tex` file paths to be included in the word count.